CompassionAI/data-registry/processed_datasets/translation-test-docs.card.md

 ## Purpose

 Sample documents for manual review of translation outputs.
+Also includes input file level configuration overrides for the translation CLI - these are things like how to segment and pre-process a text.

 ## Warnings